Death-Classic/CoogiKiwiSite/content/pages/projects/project-three.md

 | Sleeve Length | 73cm |
 | Hem           | 51cm |

-This Coogi sweater isn’t just a vibrant masterpiece—it’s a piece of history.
 Featuring a stunning array of scenes woven directly into the fabric, this design was proudly showcased in the Smithsonian exhibit for Coogi sweaters during the 90s.
 Its unique storytelling makes it an incredibly collectible item, blending art, fashion, and culture into one wearable statement piece.

 The centerpiece of this sweater is the striking “scene strip” running down the front.
-Woven imagery like beer bottles, the sun, fruit, and even smiling children captures a playful and summery vibe.
+Woven imagery like beer bottles, the sun, fruit, and smiling children captures a playful and summery vibe.
 It’s a celebration of joy and togetherness, evoking memories of a classic backyard BBQ or a festive family gathering.
 These kinds of storytelling elements elevate Coogi pieces beyond patterns, giving them depth and personality that resonate with collectors and enthusiasts alike.